 1. Review the Existing Enterprise Release Management Process

 2. Set an Enterprise Release Strategy that clearly defines Regular Release Cycles

 The frequency of these windows is typically monthly or quarterly and is driven by responsiveness required by customers as well as the complexity of the IT environment.
 The most successful Enterprise Release Management functions are those that are exercised regularly and tweak their processes slightly each release based on the lessons they learn.

 3. Invest in the right people to be custodians of the Enterprise Release Function.

 The key personnel that participate in a successful release function, which is concerned with managing the smooth path of new features or changes through the various pre-production transitions include the Release Manager, Environment Manager, Test Manager and Implementation Manager

 5. Engage Stakeholders through prioritisation and release composition

 6. Optimize Test Environment Usage

-All phases within the release process require IT environments to be in place for test execution and validation well prior the completion of any code.
-The release infrastructure covers the hardware, storage, network connections, bandwidth, software licenses, user profiles and access permissions.
-In complex integrated and secure environment this is no trivial matter and requires thorough planning, understanding of interdependencies, alignment of specialist skillsets and resolving contention with competing initiatives.
+In a complex, integrated and secure environment this is no trivial matter and requires thorough planning, understanding of interdependencies, alignment of specialist skill-sets and a propensity for resolving conflicts between competing initiatives.
 Critical environment bottlenecks must be eliminated early before they hold up delivery.

 7. Control the activity through release stages